-Nearly 5 million multicultural youth are open to smoking or are already experimenting with cigarettes—meaning they have already smoked up to 100 cigarettes in their lifetime1—highlighting a group that could greatly benefit from stronger, more targeted youth tobacco prevention efforts.
+When the campaign launched, nearly 5 million multicultural youth were open to smoking or were already experimenting with cigarettes—meaning they had already smoked up to 100 cigarettes in their lifetime1 —highlighting a group that could greatly benefit from stronger, more targeted youth tobacco prevention efforts.

-The campaign associates living tobacco-free with desirable hip-hop lifestyles through a variety of interactive marketing tactics including the use of traditional paid media, engagement through multiple digital platforms, and outreach at the local level.
+To reach this niche group of teens, the campaign associated living tobacco-free with desirable hip-hop lifestyles through a variety of interactive marketing tactics including the use of traditional paid media, engagement through multiple digital platforms, and outreach at the local level.

 The target audience was developed using a segmentation approach that focuses on youth who share the same core ideals, have similar life experiences and common interests, and are at higher risk for tobacco use.

 Extensive formative research was conducted to develop audience insights and inform messaging approaches prior to the campaign’s launch and throughout the period it was in-market.
 Paid media for the campaign concluded in 2019 and findings from the outcome evaluation show the campaign was successful reaching the hard-to-reach target audience and achieved high reach, high brand equity, and positive receptivity to campaign ads.
 FDA is in the process of publishing research findings from the campaign.